 If you’re willing to invest a bit more in security, many home defense systems hook up to your windows as well as doors and the garage to ensure all entry points are covered.
 In fact, when you’re only hooking your doors up to a security system you’re robbing yourself of extra protection (no pun intended) since burglars often prefer to enter homes through the windows than through the doors.
 That’s because doors are designed to prevent break-ins whereas windows are typically less protected.

 If you can’t invest in a home security system or you’re a renter who doesn’t want to install a system in a non-permanent residence, try motion lights!
 Burglars, by the nature of their chosen trade, hate light.
-If the threat of being seen in high enough they will choose another target, and bright motion lights provide a surefire way for anyone nearby to get a solid description of a burglar.
+If the threat of being seen is high enough they will choose another target, and bright motion lights provide a surefire way for anyone nearby to get a solid description of a burglar.

 USE TINTED OR REFLECTIVE GLASS, OR A SIMPLE LACE COVER!

-Replacing the glass in your ground-floor windows with a tinted or reflective option is another great way to deter burglary.
+Replacing the glass in your ground-floor windows with a tinted or reflective option is another great way to create burglar-resistant windows.
 Most burglars will want to peek into a home before actually breaking in to ensure there’s enough easily accessible, high-priced items to make the job worthwhile.
 By switching to reflective glass or tinted windows in your home, you’re hindering their ability to discover whether or not your home is a viable target, making them more likely to choose a different home to loot.